hughrun/autodidact/to-be-read.md

 * Capitalist Realism: Is there no alternative? / Mark Fisher
 * A paradise built in hell / Rebecca Solnit
 * Against Purity: Living Ethically in Compromised Times / Alexis Shotwell
+* The Biggest Estate on Earth / Bill Gammage